A Materials Science and Engineering Graduate Program

 -

-Precise measurement by CSU physicists helps resolve long-standing proton radius puzzle
+Precisely: CSU physicists help resolve proton puzzle

 June 2, 2026A CSU team has measured a hydrogen proton’s radius to be 0.84 femtometers, resolving a long-standing scientific discrepancy known as the proton radius puzzle.